feenkcom/gtoolkit/README.md

 # The Glamorous Toolkit (GT) [![Build Status](https://travis-ci.org/feenkcom/gtoolkit.svg?branch=master)](https://travis-ci.org/feenkcom/gtoolkit)
 The Glamorous Toolkit is the moldable integrated development environment.
 For Pharo.
 It is made of components that are programmable inexpensively while using the tool itself.
 And it is open-source under an MIT license.

-More details about it can be found on [the official website](https://feenk.com/gt).
+More details about it can be found on the official website: https://gtoolkit.com.

 ## Components